 - Do report a range of outputs if these outputs have been realised.
 Although not all projects/studentships will have realised output (not all are relevant to all projects/studentships), MRC has significant interest in the development of new products, in interactions with industry and policy makers, and in the licensing of intellectual property – where these occur.
 We utilise information in these sections regularly.

 - Take care to report the funding that directly benefits your team, the total amount of funding available to networks/consortia (the total value of larger awards) can be reported as well.
 For example, for European Commission network awards report funding for your participation and the total EC contribution to the network separately.
 Provide grant reference numbers as provided by your funder, and report amount awarded (not the full economic costed value of the award).

 - Keep in mind that the text you submit will be published, so take care about drafting or adding placeholders in some fields – “not applicable” or “not known” is fine, but comments such as “john to fill in” will appear odd to readers.
+Take care to not include any sensitive information you do not wish to be made public.
 You may wish to visit the UKRI Gateway to Research to see how your information will be displayed.

 - If possible be brief – a few words are often better than pages of pasted text, Researchfish® data is often used as finding aid and we will contact researchers that have provided interesting feedback to ask for further detail.
 A URL can usually be added to sections to point the reader to more information, and this helps desk research on outcomes and impacts.